This article will help you quickly compare the best marketing attribution software that is available.

 Prices are available upon request; they offer a free demo to get you started and a 30-day free trial for paid plans.

-4. Invoca – An AI-powered call tracking and analytics platform for detailed analysis of the marketing campaigns leading to calls.
+4. Invoca – An AI-powered call tracking and analytics platform for a detailed analysis of the marketing campaigns leading to calls.

 Invoca’s award-winning Signal AI speech analytics uses predictive models to analyze your spoken conversations to classify call outcomes like purchases made, appointments set, or applications submitted.
 Call intelligence can then be pushed into marketing platforms like Google, Facebook, and Salesforce.